abacusorg/AbacusSummit/docs/compaso.rst

 which has lower variance than the nearest neighbor method of FOF and imposes a physical smoothing scale.

-.. note:: The terms "groups" and "halos" have specific meanings in Abacus.
+.. note:: The terms *groups* and *halos* have specific meanings in Abacus.
-        "Groups" are clusters of particles at any level of group finding (L0/L1/L2).
-"Halos" are L1 groups.
+        Groups are clusters of particles at any level of group finding (L0/L1/L2).
+Halos are L1 groups (although sometimes we do use "halos" to refer to another level, in which case we say *L0 halos* or *L2 halos*).

 We stress that all L1/L2 finding and all halo statistics are based solely on the particles in the L0 halo.